MystenLabs/sui/doc/src/explore/tutorials.md

 DB4C7667636471AFF396B900EB7B63FACAF629B6
 A6BBB1930E01495EE93CE912EA01C29695E07890
 ```
 Note that since these addresses are random generated, they will be different from what you see.
-We are going to need 3 addresses to play TicTacToe.
-Let's pick the first 3 addresses.
+We are going to need three addresses to play TicTacToe.
+Let's pick the first three addresses.
 Let's call them ADMIN, PLAYER_X and PLAYER_O.
 Since we will be using these addresses and gas objects repeatedly in the rest of this tutorial, let's make them environment variables so that we don't have to retype them every time:
 ```
 export ADMIN=ECF53CE22D1B2FB588573924057E9ADDAD1D8385